 For the majority of managing directors, board members or entrepreneurs, this will be the first time they have to deal with insolvency proceedings in their own administration or under the protective shield.
 Nevertheless, it is their responsibility to ensure that the legal framework conditions are met.
 It has proved practicable that the management of the enterprise is supported during the self-administration or protective shield procedure by a restructuring expert experienced in insolvency.
 This ensures that no technical (insolvency) errors happen.
 This expert is the first point of contact for the court, the trustee and the creditors' committee and personally ensures that all legal requirements are met and that the restructuring process is implemented as quickly as possible.
 In these cases he or she is also frequently referred to as the CRO (Chief Restructuring Officer) or restructuring manager or CIO (Chief Insolvency Officer) genannt.
 As Restrukturierungpartner, we have many years of experience as restructuring managers and have supported numerous companies from a wide range of industries.

 In many cases, in addition to the trustee, a temporary creditors' committee is appointed by the competent local court.
 The role of the creditors' committee is to advise the self-administrator and administrator on important decisions.
 It represents all creditors so is composed in a representative manner.
 A well functioning creditors' committee is an important criterion for successful restructuring within the framework of self-administration.

 What needs to be prepared?

 It is important that every self-administration procedure is well prepared.
 This includes:

-- Before an application is submitted, the stakeholders involved must be addressed at an appropriate point in time.
+at an appropriate point in time before an application is submitted.
 As well as the financers, these may also be customers, members of the proposed creditors' committee or the works council.

-In doing so, we adhere consistently to the principles of proper self-administration as established by Forum 270, an association founded by leading consultants in this field, and published in mid-December 2018.
+We adhere consistently to the principles of proper self-administration, as established by Forum 270, an association founded by leading consultants in this field, and published in mid-December 2018.